devsunnysingh/SpringbootJPAExample/readme.md

 For example, it has a methodpre defined method to find all the records by firtName.
 We wont have to write queries for things like such.

 Allows writing more complex query methods.
-We can have custom query methods
+We can have custom query methodss

 1 student has 1 student profile.(1:1 relation)
 Here, student profile will have a foreign key and not the student as Student can have or have not the student profile,    but there should not be a student profile without any student.
 So, student profile is a primary entity and student profile is the secondary one.
 1 student studies in 1 school.
 (1:1 relation)
 ONe school has zero or many students.
 (1:M relation)